RishabhDubeyCS/DBMS-OS-CN-Notes/Operating_Systems/Deadlocks.md

 In this algorithm, the page will be replaced with the one which is least recently used.
 Let say the page reference string 7 0 1 2 0 3 0 4 2 3 0 3 2 .
 Initially, we had 4-page slots empty.
 Initially, all slots are empty, so when 7 0 1 2 are allocated to the empty slots —> 4 Page faults.
 0 is already there so —> 0 Page fault.
 When 3 comes it will take the place of 7 because it is least recently used —> 1 Page fault.
 0 is already in memory so —> 0 Page fault.
 4 will take place of 1 —> 1 Page Fault.
 Now for the further page reference string —> 0 Page fault because they are already available in the memory.

-#	Memory Management:
+# Disk Scheduling:
-# Disk Scheduling: Disk scheduling is done by operating systems to schedule I/O requests arriving for disk.
+Disk scheduling is done by operating systems to schedule I/O requests arriving for disk.
 Disk scheduling is also known as I/O scheduling.
 1. Seek Time: Seek time is the time taken to locate the disk arm to a specified track where the data is to be read or written.
 2. Rotational Latency: Rotational Latency is the time taken by the desired sector of disk to rotate into a position so that it can access the read/write heads.
 3. Transfer Time: Transfer time is the time to transfer the data.
 It depends on the rotating speed of the disk and number of bytes to be transferred.